benlansdell/connectivity/README.md

 # Connectivity
-GLM tools for inferring connectivity.
+GLM tools for inferring connectivity in neural spike train data

+Data assumed to be given as matrix of binned spikes

 Currently implements:
 * Standard GLM framework